-Table 141: Add Subscriber Node
+Table 145: Add Subscriber Node

 Container Description Publisher IP Specify publisher address and password.
-Note that the password specified here is the password for the CLI user appadmin Publisher Password Restore the local log database after this operation Enable to restore the log database following addition of a subscriber node.
+Note that the password specified here is the password for the CLI user appadmin Publisher Password note to the passificial of the CE age, apparent Restore the local log database after this operation Enable to restore the log database following addition of a subscriber node.
 Do not backup the existing databases before this operation Enable this check box only if you do not require a backup to the existing database.